 2. Choose Pancake Mixes Low in Added Sugar

 Chances are you're going to drizzle your stack with some maple syrup, so you'll want a mix with under 10 grams of sugar.
-Even better, Largeman-Roth suggests finding a pancake mix with no more than 4 grams of added sweetness per serving.
+Even better, Largeman-Roth suggests finding a pancake mix with no more than 4 grams of added sugar per serving.

 This includes pancake mixes that use coconut sugar in place of refined white sugar.
 At the end of the day, natural sugar is still sugar, no matter how you add it.